Part of the 2020 Higher Education Relief Package

 Frequently asked questions

-Our undergraduate certificates are open to Australian citizens, permanent residents and New Zealand citizens residing in Australia, who meet the course entry requirements.
+Our job-ready certificates are now open to domestic and international students who meet the course entry requirements.

 One semester or six months full time, from 13 July 2020 to December 2020.

 Yes.
-But please note the fee waiver is only available for the units that you complete in 2020.
-Any units completed in 2021 will be charged at the normal fee.
+But please note the discounted student fees are only available for the units that you complete in 2020.
+Any units completed in 2021 will be charged at the normal fee rate.

 Yes.
 All of the certificates are offered completely online and there is no face-to-face component.